atmyers/impactx/docs/source/usage/howto/add_element.rst

 After this brief boilerplate, our beamline elements implement these parts:

-* a constructor: storing element options
+#. a constructor: storing element options
+#. for particle tracking:

    * a single-particle operator: pushing the beam particles
    * a reference-particle operator: pushing the reference particle
-* a linear transport map for the envelope tracking mode
+#. for envelope tracking: a linear transport map

 .. dropdown:: Example Element: Drift.H
    :color: light